zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     ![](img/planjob1.png)

-2. Once the Terraform Stack Plan finishes, click Terraform Actions -> Apply.
+2. Click **Terraform Actions** -> **Apply**.
 This will create your instance and install Oracle 19c.
     ![](img/applyjob1.png)

     ![](img/applyjob2.png)

 3. Once this job succeeds, your environment is created!
-You can now proceed to the lab.
+Time to login to your instance to finish the configuration.

-## Section 5: Connecting to your instance
+## Section 5-Connecting to your instance

 ### Connecting via MAC or Windows CYGWIN Emulator
 1. Go to Compute -> Instance and select the instance you created (make sure you choose the correct compartment)